google/koladata/docs/api_reference.md

   In this example we have the following groups: (1, 7), (2, 4), (3, 0), (1, 9)

 Args:
-  *args: DataSlices keys to group by.
+  *keys: DataSlices keys to group by.
 All data slices must have the same
     shape.
 Scalar DataSlices are not supported.
-  sort: Whether groups should be ordered by value.
+  sort: Whether groups in the result should be ordered by key.

 Returns:
   INT64 DataSlice with indices and injected grouped_by dimension.</code></pre>